-It is that subtle and attractive carpet of plants overlying the thin, acidic, low-nutrient, free-draining soils that have evolved on underlying gravels and sands.
-For Barnes Common, these are the gravels from the terraces of the River Thames.
+LAG supports up to 25 plant species per square metre.
+On Barnes Common, this subtle and captivating carpet of plants overlies thin, low-nutrient, free-draining soils that have evolved on the underlying gravels and sands from the terraces of the River Thames.

-Around Mill Hill, at the ‘Ups & Downs’, either side of Common Road and Rocks Lane, and south of Barnes Old Cemetery.
+At Mill Hill, the ‘Ups & Downs’, either side of Common Road and Rocks Lane, and south of Barnes Old Cemetery.

 Lowland acid grassland is a fragile environment and too much human disturbance can destroy it altogether.
 Because of the delicate nature of the plants that grow here, heavy footfall and cycling can kill them.
 Dog fouling can affect the sensitive pH balance of the soil thereby changing the flora that can grow there, which in turn affects the life cycles of creatures dependent on selective species.

 A decade ago, the Common was losing about half an acre of acid grassland a year with only 5 ha identifiable.
 In recent years staff and volunteers had managed to halt this decline and revive some of this valuable habitat by controlling encroaching scrub, and a managed tree and mowing regime, in place of livestock grazing that took place a century ago.